 Though there are not as many, there are some calls that can accommodate married couples and even children.
 This information is listed on the call.
 Let us know if you would like help finding options.
-Please note that there are a few differences in the way couples are processed:
+Please note that the following guidelines for couples and families:

 - Married couples should be married for at least one year before serving.
-If a couple would like to request an exception, more screening steps will be taken.
+If a couple would like to request an exception, more screening steps will be applied.

 - If a married volunteer is serving without their spouse, they are limited to three months of service, per Church policy.

 - Minor dependent children of volunteers should accompany their parents to their service location.
 Families should not be separated due to volunteer service.